Helping people uncover their super powers.

 I founded my first nonprofit when I was 23 and have been building successful organizations ever since.
 Through my work with the Museum of Children’s Art, Playworks and Substantial Classrooms, I’ve had the opportunity to be a part of leading innovative organizations and to learn from co-workers, partners, and the people – both adults and children - that these organizations were designed to serve.
 Being a part of these organizations has also opened up extraordinary personal leadership opportunities for me including being named an Ashoka Fellow, an Aspen Pahara Fellow, and more recently spending time at Stanford's d.school.

-My latest book Why Play Works: Big Changes Start Small was released by Wiley in September, 2021, and I am working with a few different organizations – nonprofits, foundations, school districts and institutions of higher education, corporations – to support their work through advising that incorporates play, design and storytelling.
-This past Winter I got to spend three months as a Sabbatical Spouse, accompanying my partner on an epic journey around the world, and fighting the good fight against the tyranny of apparent purpose.
-This Fall, in addition to continuing my work on a few different consulting projects, I am also exploring the role of interim Executive Director.
-This report on the role from the Annie Casey Foundation, while written in 2005, is still one of the most relevant I've found.
-I'm also excited to be working on the idea of SubClubs - self-organized professinal learning communities for substitute teachers - through Substantial and ChangeX.
+My latest book Why Play Works: Big Changes Start Small was released by Wiley in September, 2021, and I am working with a few different organizations – nonprofits, foundations, school districts, institutions of higher education, and corporations – to support their work through advising that incorporates play, design and storytelling.
+I recently started in the role of Interim Executive Director at UC Berkeley's Center for Social Sector Leadership - a part of the Haas School of Business.
+I'm super excited to be starting out on this journey as an interim leader and wrote this blog on "Interim-ing" to kick it off.
+I'm also pleased to be working on the idea of SubClubs - self-organized professional learning communities for substitute teachers - through Substantial and ChangeX.
+We recently got some funding through a partnership with CoGenerate to underwrite intentionally intergenerational clubs, and I'll be posting more about that here as soon as its available!

 One of the biggest lessons of my career has been that success never happens alone – that all great opportunities show up in the form of other humans and that great ideas stay ideas until you can get other people to join you in helping make them real.
 The other lesson that I have learned over and over again is that we all have super powers, and that it is only through working with others, suspending our disbelief that great change is possible, and dogged, persistent hard work that these super powers are revealed.
 I am convinced that this moment is going to require all of our super powers - and that it demands we come together to do the seemingly impossible if we are going to ensure that our children - and their children, and their children's children - have a chance at realizing what has always been the promise of America.